-The Sustainable Sweden Association (SSA) is a non-government and non-profit organization working for economical, ecological and social sustainable development all over the world.
+The Sustainable Sweden Association (SSA) is a non-governmental and nonprofit organization working for economical, ecological and social sustainable development all over the world.
 Founded in 2000, its overall mission is too build bridges between Sweden and other countries through international projects – especially the creation of Eco-municipalities – in order to accelerate the transition to a sustainable world.
 In that sense, SSA is like the “Foreign Department” of SEKOM, the Association for Swedish Eco-Municipalities, who are the hosts during our Sustainable Sweden Tours.

 The Tours are one of the tools we use to build bridges and spread the concept of Eco-municipality all around the globe.
 These are study trips taking place principally in Sweden and allowing participants to visit the eco-municipalities that have been created in the country.
 About 30 Tours have been made since the first one in 1997 – called a “Sustainable Sweden Tour” even before Sustainable Sweden Association was founded.